Best Academic Paper AI Tools for Source-Checked Research

 - Add the paper by DOI, arXiv ID, exact title, topic search, or PDF upload.

-- Confirm the title, authors, year, venue, abstract, and usable full text before relying on the source.
+- Check the title, authors, year, journal, abstract, and full text.

-- Ask a focused question such as "Compare the evaluation methods used in these 3 papers."
+- Ask a clear question such as "How do these 3 papers test their methods?"

-- Open citation badges for the claims that affect your notes, literature review, or decision.
+- Open the source links for claims that affect your notes, review, or choice.

-- Read the cited sentence and surrounding paragraph for caveats, limits, and scope.
+- Read the cited sentence and nearby text for limits and scope.

-- Save the takeaway only after the passage supports the claim.
+- Save the point only when the passage backs it.

 Choose by research job